JANUARY 20–22, 2026 | MINNEAPOLIS, MN

 Connection Circles

 Connection Circles are the first session where attendees participate in intergenerational, cross-role small group conversations on a given theme, using the Peacemaking Circle process.
 This leadership practice emphasizes deep listening and storytelling to build trust and strengthen relationships.
-The format fosters open sharing, attentive listening and a sense of being seen, heard, and valued for all participants.

 Learn More